 The Government, through the QIA, is QNB's most significant shareholder, owning 50.0 per cent. of QNB's outstanding voting shares.
 As a result of QNB's Articles of Association and the Government's shareholding, the Government has the power to appoint five of the 10 members of QNB's Board of Directors.
 A proposal at an extraordinary general assembly of shareholders of QNB requires a vote of two-thirds of the shareholders present at the meeting to be passed, while a simple majority vote is required to pass a proposal at an annual general assembly.
 As a result, the Government may be able to block certain actions or resolutions proposed at QNB's annual or extraordinary assembly of shareholders.
-Consequently, investors should note that the interests of the Government may, in certain circumstances, be different from those of the QNB Group-Ownership and Operational Structure of the QNB Group".
+Consequently, investors should note that the interests of the Government may, in certain circumstances, be different from those of QNB Group's creditors (including the holders of the Notes).
+See "Business Description of QNB Group-Ownership and Operational Structure of QNB Group".